c3di/im2im/README_Dev.md

 pip install -r path/to/requirements.txt
 ```

+## Knowledge Graph Extension

+Our package is designed for easy knowledge graph extension.
+Once you are familiar with the mechanisms behind the construction of the knowledge graph, you can leverage a suite of functions designed for various extension requirements including `add_meta_values_for_image`, `add_edge_factory_cluster`, and `add_conversion_for_metadata_pairs`, each tailored for different extension needs.

 ## Run Tests

 Navigate to the root directory and run the tests in the tests folder using the following command: